Outsourcing is Dead.

 While outsourcing has historically been associated with cost-cutting measures and declines in service quality, the industry is currently undergoing a transformation.

-Cost savings and “butts in seats” alone are no longer enough.
-Organizations need to know that their outsourced processes — from customer success and content moderation to data processing and beyond — are handled with the care and attention they deserve.
+Cost savings and “butts in seats” are no longer enough.
+Organizations need to know that their outsourced processes throughout the entire customer lifecycle — from customer onboarding and technical customer support to subscription renewal management and beyond — are handled with the care and attention they deserve.

 The Evolution of Outsourcing